PhD in Social Work

 The School of Social Work also provides annual travel funds for students to attend conferences and a dissertation award to support their dissertation research.
 Besides the school support, doctoral students work with their mentors to apply for other internal and external dissertation awards.
 For more information about financial support, click here.

 A small number of applicants may be admitted to the PhD program on a five-year basis.
 The five-year program is ideal for professionals who already work in the social work field and want to pursue an advanced degree while they continue working.
 Unlike the four-year program, the five-year program does not provide financial support.

 The combined program was designed specifically for applicants who have taken coursework in research and statistics and who have post-BSW social work-related practice experience.
 Applicants with a strong interest in or plan to conduct research after graduation are encouraged to apply.
 Students who are interested in teaching in a school of social work in the United States should know that two years of social work employment completed post-BSW or post-MSW is a requirement to teach social work practice courses in CSWE accredited programs, and many U.S. schools of social require the MSW for all members of their faculty.
 Applicants who are uncertain about their post-graduation career plans should apply to the MSW only for the upcoming academic year.

 Prospective PhD students apply online.
 Applications are due February 1.
-In addition to the application, you will need to provide unofficial transcripts from all educational institutions, your resume, an example of scholarly writing, a statement of purpose and three letters of recommendation, by February 1.
+In addition to the application, you will need to provide unofficial transcripts from all educational institutions, your resume, an example of scholarly writing, a statement of purpose and three letters of recommendation.

-For applicants to the combined MSW/PhD program, you will need to complete the application process for both the MSW program and the PhD program online.
+For applicants to the combined MSW/PhD program, you will need to complete the application process for both the MSW Program and the PhD Program.

 For questions about the: